ReAcTiOnN77/reactionn-combat-rules/README.md

 ## Features

 ### **Flanking**
-Automatically grants a **+2 bonus to hit** when a melee attacker and an ally are positioned on opposite cardinal sides of a target.
+When a melee attacker and an ally are positioned on opposite sides of a target, gain **flanking** bonus based on behaviour setting on melee attacks..

 #### **Flanking Behaviour Options**
 Choose how flanking should work at your table: